JJ/granada-off/text/holy-not-a-week.md

 >This is probably not the proper way of calling them.
 One of the thing
 >with holy week people is that they have names for everything.
 Flags
->are not flags, but "pendons".
+>are not flags, but pennants.
 Trading cards are not trading cards,
 >but *escapularios*.
 The brotherhood president is called the *brother
 >major*, and there are *waiters* and lots of jobs and things people
 >sometimes put in their calling cards.